Loyola looks to end streak vs American - KVIA

 Loyola looks to end streak vs American

-BOTTOM LINE: American looks to extend Loyola (Md.)’s conference losing streak to six games.
+BOTTOM LINE: American looks to extend Loyola (Md.)’s conference losing streak to seven games.
 Loyola (Md.)’s last Patriot League win came against the Lafayette Leopards 70-68 on Feb.
 23, 2020.
-American lost 71-59 on the road to Navy in its most recent game.
+American won 71-70 at home against Loyola (Md.) in its last outing.

-SQUAD LEADERS: The explosive Stacy Beckton Jr. has averaged 21 points, four rebounds and two steals to lead the charge for the Eagles.
-Complementing Beckton is Johnny O’Neil, who is producing 15.5 points, 7.5 rebounds and 3.5 blocks per game.
-The Greyhounds have been led by Santi Aldama, who is averaging 16.5 points and six rebounds.ACCURATE ALDAMA: Aldama has connected on 14.3 percent of the seven 3-pointers he’s attempted.
-He’s also made 60 percent of his free throws this season.
+BIG MEN ON CAMPUS: The powerful Santi Aldama has averaged 19.3 points and 7.3 rebounds to lead the charge for the Greyhounds.
+Jaylin Andrews has paired with Aldama and is maintaining an average of 10.7 points and 6.7 rebounds per game.
+The Eagles are led by Jamir Harris, who is averaging 16.3 points and 4.3 assists.

+TAKING IT UP A NOTCH: The Greyhounds have scored 71.7 points per game against conference opponents so far, an improvement from the zero per game they managed against non-conference opponents.JUMPING FOR JAMIR: Harris has connected on 40 percent of the 20 3-pointers he’s attempted and has gone 8 for 20 over his last three games.
+He’s also made 69.2 percent of his free throws this season.

-DID YOU KNOW: Loyola (Md.) has attempted 26.5 free throws per game this season, the third-highest rate in the country.
-American has gotten to the line far less frequently and is averaging only 11.5 foul shots per game (ranked 272nd, nationally).
+DID YOU KNOW: Loyola (Md.) has attempted the 19th-most free throws in the country at 24 per game.
+American has gotten to the line far less frequently and is averaging only 14.3 foul shots per game (ranked 252nd).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25